vstinner/unicode_book/operating_systems.rst

 Since Windows 2000, Windows offers a nice Unicode API and supports :ref:`non-BMP characters <bmp>`.
-It uses :ref:`Unicode strings <str>` implemented as :c:type:`wchar_t*` strings. :c:type:`wchar_t` is 16 bits long on Windows and so it uses :ref:`UTF-16 <utf16>`: :ref:`non-BMP <bmp>` characters are stored as two :c:type:`wchar_t` (a :ref:`surrogate pair
+It uses :ref:`Unicode strings <str>` implemented as :c:type:`wchar_t*` strings (LPWSTR). :c:type:`wchar_t` is 16 bits long on Windows and so it uses :ref:`UTF-16 <utf16>`: :ref:`non-BMP <bmp>` characters are stored as two :c:type:`wchar_t` (a :ref:`surrogate pair
 <surrogates>`), and the length of a string is the number of UTF-16 units and
 not the number of characters.

-Windows 95 and 98 had also Unicode strings, but were limited to :ref:`BMP characters <bmp>`: they used :ref:`UCS-2 <ucs>` instead of UTF-16.
+Windows 95, 98 an Me had also Unicode strings, but were limited to :ref:`BMP characters <bmp>`: they used :ref:`UCS-2 <ucs>` instead of UTF-16.

+.. todo:: And Windows CE?

 .. index: Code page